Category:

 Business Career

-While studying for his MBA, O'Leary completed an internship at Nabisco, and worked as an assistant brand manager for the company's cat food brand.
+While studying for his MBA, O'Leary completed an internship at Nabisco and worked as an assistant brand manager for the company's cat food brand.
 He credits this experience as helping him develop skills that aided his later success.
-After leaving Nabisco, O'Leary embarked on a brief career as a television producer, co-founding independent television production company Special Event Television (SET) with two former MBA classmates.
+After leaving Nabisco, O'Leary embarked on a brief career as a television producer, co-founding the independent television production company Special Event Television (SET) with two former MBA classmates.
 O'Leary's share of the venture was eventually bought out by one of his partners for $25,000.

 After selling his share of SET, O'Leary started the software company SoftKey in 1986 in a Toronto basement with business partners John Freeman and Gary Babcock.
 After a major financial backer withdrew their $250,000 commitment, O'Leary used his $25,000 SET share money and a $10,000 investment loan from his mother to establish the company, which was a publisher and distributor of CD-ROM-based personal computer software for Windows and Macintosh computers.

-In 2003 O'Leary became a co-investor and a director of the company Storage Now in 2003.
-They are a developer of climate controlled storage facilities.
-After a string of development projects and acquisitions, Storage Now has become Canada's third largest owner/operator of storage services.
+In 2003, O'Leary became a co-investor and a director of the company Storage Now in 2003.
+They are a developer of climate-controlled storage facilities.
+After a string of development projects and acquisitions, Storage Now has become Canada's third-largest owner/operator of storage services.
 Storage Now had facilities located in eleven cities serving such major companies as Merck and Pfizer.
 The company was acquired for $110 million in March 2007.

 Kevin OLeary Net Worth